mud212/mudz.me/_recipes/Beef Stock.md

 * 12 whole peppercorns
 * 4 whole cloves

-## Ingredients
+## Directions

-Preheat oven to 400° F.
+Heat oven to 400° F.

 Place the bones in a roasting pan and place in the oven for 30 minutes.
 Add the onion, celery, and carrots, and return to the oven for another